-Do you think your dog is depressed?
-Can dogs even get depressed?
+Could your dog be depressed?
+Do dogs even get depressed?
 Like humans, some dogs can occasionally suffer from bouts of depression.
 Although dogs do not have the same capacity for reasoning as we humans, it doesn't mean they cannot experience depression.
 In dogs, depression is not exactly the same complex clinical disorder that it is in people.
-However, dogs can definitely become depressed.
+However, dogs can certainly experience depression.

-When dogs are depressed, they often seem sad, lethargic, and quiet.
-Some dogs will stop eating (or eat much less than usual), drink only minimal amounts of water, and lose interest in play.
-Eventually, some of these dogs can lose drastic amounts of weight and develop a variety of physical illnesses.
-As a loving dog owner, you will be relieved to learn that you can help your dog.
+When dogs are depressed, they often appear sad, lethargic, and withdrawn.
+Some dogs will stop eating or eat much less than usual.
+They may drink only minimal amounts of water and lose interest in play.
+Eventually, some depressed dogs can lose drastic amounts of weight and develop a variety of physical illnesses.
+As a loving dog owner, you will be relieved to learn that you can actually help your dog.

 Causes of Depression in Dogs

 As a pet owner, how do you fight an invisible, inner enemy?
 The first step is recognizing the problem.
-Here are some of the causes of depression in dogs:
+There are several potential causes of depression in dogs.

 - Physical Illness: Many health problems will cause dogs to act depressed.
 Contact your veterinarian right away if you notice signs of depression in your dog.
 It is important to first rule out a physical cause for your dog's abnormal behavior before things get worse.
 If your vet does find a health problem, follow the treatment recommendations.
 Hopefully, your dog's depression will improve once he recovers from the illness.
 If not, or if your vet has ruled out all the possible physical causes of depression, it is time to start looking at mental/emotional reasons.